Dr Travis Shiu Ki KongAssociate Professor

 Sociology of sex work

 My initial research in this area examined the lived experiences of female sex workers in Hong Kong but later shifted to male sex workers first in Hong Kong and later in mainland China.
-My focus has been to contextualize the lived experiences of male sex workers (or ‘money boys’) within the broader social economic transitions in contemporary China.
-My recent research on this area touches upon clients of commercial sex, ranging from the complicated client-worker relationship, the intersection between intimacy and commerce, the idea of masculinity, the sexual stigma, and, ultimately, on the nature of human sexuality.
+My recent focus is to contextualize the lived experiences of male sex workers (or ‘money boys’) within the broader social economic transitions in contemporary China.
+My latest development in this area examines clients of commercial sex, ranging from the complicated client-worker relationship, the intersection between intimacy and commerce, the idea of masculinity, the sexual stigma, and, ultimately, on the nature of human sexuality.
+My future plan is to write a book which discusses the social processes entailed in erotic labour (e.g., class, poverty and migration), the boundary between public and private lives (e.g., work/intimacy, client/lover), the different forms of masculinity (e.g., worker masculinity, client masculinity) and the issue of social stigma, risks and discrimination – all in relation to the regulatory models governing prostitution in Hong Kong and post-socialist China.

 I have become the Editor (together with Feona Attwood and Roisin Ryan-Flood, 2012-) of Sexualities: Studies in Culture and Society, the leading journal of human sexualities using multi-disciplinary, theoretical-driven, and research-based qualitative approaches within a global framework.
 Established since 1998, Sexualities presents cutting edge debates on both the empirical nature of contemporary sexualities and theoretical/critical analysis of them.
 My unique contribution is to promote research publications and dialogues that go beyond the UK-North America-Australasia intellectual region.

-I am the Programme Director of a newly launched MSocSc programme in Media, Culture and Creative Cities.
+- I am the Programme Director of a newly launched MSocSc programme in Media, Culture and Creative Cities at the department.
 The programme has been successful and distinctive from other local programmes because of our multidisciplinary approach in understanding media and culture as well as our excellent connection with the community through our capstone project.

-I am the Director of MC3@702 Creative Space.
+- I am the Director of MC3@702 Creative Space at the department.
 It is the first of its kind to combine teaching and learning in a multi-media format in the department and faculty levels, the space goes beyond the conventional boundaries of teaching and learning as well as research by underscoring interactions and exchanges among researchers, public intellectuals, cultural practitioners, students, and the general public.
 Since its establishment in 2013, we have held 15 exhibitions and have attracted almost 7000 visitors with wide media coverage.

 University of Essex (UK)